moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

   --exclude toy.prune.out
 ```

 The output is written to `toy.eigenvec`.
+This is just for example purposes.
+During the normal execution, you will not calculate PCs with PLINK but rather
+use the PC projections file provided by the central analysis team.
+We then
-We then construct the covariates and
+construct the covariates and phenotype file:
-phenotype file:

 ```
 Rscript \